Ashland, Wisconsin: Public transit

 Local transportation is provided by the non-profit Bay Area Rural Transit (BART) system, which has bus stops throughout the community.
 Headquartered in Ashland's Industrial Park, BART also provides transportation to and from other communities in the Chequamegon Bay region, including Washburn, and Bayfield.

+Intercity bus service to the city is provided by Indian Trails.

 Northern Towns Transport is a regional car service and shuttle provider, connecting Ashland and the Chequamegon Bay area with downtown Minneapolis, Minnesota and Minneapolis-St. Paul International Airport; as well as the Twin Ports of Superior, Wisconsin / Duluth, Minnesota and Duluth International Airport.